What is a go-to-market data strategy?

 Compliance alignment: Ensure third-party data sources meet privacy regulation requirements

-Your first-party data isn't enough for executing actionable insights.
+Your first-party data is not enough for executing actionable insights.
 According to Gartner, companies estimate they lose on average about $13 million per year because of bad data.

 Enrichment is the process of appending third-party intelligence to first-party records.
-It's the mechanism that actually bridges the two data types.
+It is the mechanism that actually bridges the two data types.
+Enrichment is the mechanism that transforms raw first-party data into first-party data account intelligence: records that carry the firmographic depth, technographic context, and intent signals needed to execute targeted GTM motions.

 The workflow: take existing CRM contacts and accounts and append missing fields.
-Manual enrichment doesn't work when you have thousands or millions of records.
+Manual enrichment does not work when you have thousands or millions of records.

 What enrichment adds to CRM records: